BestSolution-at/code-swt/README.md

 You need to clone:
 * This repository - https://github.com/BestSolution-at/code-swt.git
-* (Optional) Dart Edit - https://github.com/BestSolution-at/dartedit.git - if you want to try enhanced Dart features
+* Dart Edit - https://github.com/BestSolution-at/dartedit.git - if you want to try enhanced Dart features
 * (Optional) Syntax Highlighting - https://git.eclipse.org/r/efxclipse/org.eclipse.efxclipse - if you want to add highlightings for not yet supported languages

 ## Import Sources
 * Import everything from `code-swt.git` into your workspace
-* (Optional) Import the following projects from `dartedit.git`
+* Import the following projects from `dartedit.git`
  * `at.bestsolution.dart.editor.services`
  * `at.bestsolution.dart.editor.services.e4`
  * `at.bestsolution.dart.server.api`